Protohominid/simple-recipe/README.md

 ###Shortcode usage notes

-The shortcode has one required ('title') and one optional ('show_thumb') parameter right now, like so:
+The shortcode has one required ('title') and one optional ('show_thumb', default is false) parameter right now, like so:

     [simple_recipe title="coconut-cinnamon-crumble" show_thumb=true]